RibbonDiff — User Guide

 New Tab ⌘T Creates a new tabbed comparison window

-Open… 👑 ⌘O Opens into the active pane
+Open… 👑 ⌘O Opens into the active pane; Pro-only

 Save 👑 ⌘S Saves the active pane